Fàilte gu làrach-lìn Còisir Ghàidhlig Shruighlea

 Whether you are a fluent Gaelic speaker, or a complete beginner with an interest in learning a bit about the language, or whether you just enjoy Gaelic music and culture, we will welcome you and find a place for you.
 You do not need to be a Gaelic speaker; we have a tutor who helps us to learn the words of our songs

 On these pages you will find some information about our activities and our history.
-Click on the menu above and discover more about us.
+Click on the menu above to discover more about us.

 Please get in touch if you would like us to contribute to special events or celebrations.
 We do not charge a fee but would welcome donations to help with our funding.